Gaberoids/genealogynow/README.md

 ## Project Overview
-- Include a picture of site that shows it in responsive states and links to deployed code: http://www.genealogynow.life/
+- ???Include a picture of site that shows it in responsive states and links to deployed code: http://www.genealogynow.life/
 -
 - This website is designed sell genealogy services and to motivate the users to get into genealogy.
 This website is efficient to sell the genealogy consulting and services because it informs the customers about the consultant skills and by providing an easy way for customers to reach out to the consultant.
 The website also is meant to boost the user interest to family history by providing questions and answers that tickles human's curiosity.
 The website also provide a customized google search tool that is meant to remind people that there is a lot that they can learn about their family history with a simple google search.